ogroppo/fluent-cypher/README.md

 This library allows you to build any cypher query you like and get the query string and all the parameters as an object.

-If you want to be able to connect to your Neo4j instance have a look at [fluent-neo4j](https://github.com/ogroppo/fluent-neo4j)
+If you want to be able to connect to your Neo4j instance have a look at [fluent-neo4j](https://github.com/ogroppo/fluent-neo4j) or you can use this package with your own driver/connector

 ### What is Cypher